-This is a pamphlet about the role of secrecy in solving the tasks of the Revolution.
+This is a series about the role of secrecy in solving the tasks of the Revolution.
+Secrecy in work helps us overcome the difficulties created by the enemy.
 Secrecy gives us protection by starving the enemy of information about us.
 Secrecy helps us build a strong revolutionary movement to overthrow the enemy.

 There is nothing sinister about using secret methods to help win freedom.
 Through the ages the ruling classes have made it as difficult as possible for the oppressed people to gain freedom.
 The oppressors use the most cruel and sinister methods to stay in power.
 They use unjust laws to ban, banish, imprison and execute their opponents.
-They use secret police, soldiers, spies and informers against the people's movements.
+They use secret police, soldiers, spics and informers against the people's movements.
 But the people know how to fight back and how to use secret methods of work.

 The early history of struggle in our country is full of good examples.
-Makanda, Cetshwayo, Sekhukhune and Bambatha made use of secret methods to organise resistance.
-Bambatha, for example, prepared his rebellion against colonialism in great secrecy from the Nkandla forest.
+Makanda, Cetshwayo, Sekhukhuni, Bambatha made use of secret methods to organise resistance.
+Bambatha, for instance, prepared his rebellion against colonialism in great secrecy from the Nkandla forest.

-Secrecy has Helped us Outwit the Enemy:

-The enemy tries to give the impression that it is impossible to carry out illegal work.
+Secrecy has Helped us Outwit the Enemy: The enemy tries to give the impression that it is impossible to carry out illegal work.
 The rulers boast about all our people they have killed or captured.
 They point to the freedom fighters locked up in the prisons.
-But a lot of that talk is sheer bluff.
+But a lot of this talk is sheer bluff.
 Of course it is impossible to wage a struggle without losses.
-The very fact, however, that the South African Communist Party and African National Congress have survived years of illegality is proof that the regime cannot stop our noble work.
+The very fact, however, that the SACP and ANC have survived years of illegality is proof that the regime cannot stop our noble work.
 It is because we have been mastering secret work that we have been able, more and more, to outwit the enemy.